seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 From our blest altars.
 Publish we this peace
 To all our subjects.
 Set we forward: let
 A Roman and a British ensign wave
-Friendly together: so through Lud’s-town march:
+Friendly together: so through Lud's-town march:
 And in the temple of great Jupiter
-Our peace we’ll ratify; seal it with feasts.
+Our peace we'll ratify; seal it with feasts.
 Set on there!
 Never was a war did cease,
-Ere bloody hands were wash’d, with such a peace.
+Ere bloody hands were wash'd, with such a peace.

 *Exeunt*